QC expands lockdown in West Kamias following surge in COVID-19 cases

 The Quezon City government on Tuesday said it was expanding the lockdown in Barangay West Kamias, after the city recorded 294 new COVID-19 cases, the highest in the National Capital Region.

-Last March 3, No. 46, K-9th Street in Barangay West Kamias was placed under the city’s special concern lockdown (SCL) after identifying 3 coronavirus cases in a population of 60 individuals.
+Last March 3, No. 46 and 50, K-9th Street in Barangay West Kamias was placed under the city’s special concern lockdown (SCL) after identifying 3 coronavirus cases in a population of 60 individuals.

 The city's local government identified the compound with 27 families of renters and informal settlers as a COVID-19 hotspot.
 Seventy-two individuals from the area have already been given RT-PCR tests, which resulted in the identification of 28 confirmed COVID-19 cases.